AI4REALNET/RL_agent_failure_forecast/README.md

 - **Epistemic Uncertainty**
   Model uncertainty due to lack of knowledge, computed using an **Evidential Neural Network (ENN)** observing the grid state.

-A **final binary classifier** combines grid statistics with uncertainty features to predict whether disconnecting a given line will cause a blackout.
+A **final binary classifier** combines grid statistics with uncertainty-aware features to estimate blackout risk and quantify the confidence of the AI assistant’s recommendations, preventing unsafe operations in critical power grid environments.

 ---